lukasmartinelli/gemeindedb/README.md

 Because it is available as set of files you are free to use the files in the prepared format for your own purposes.

-## Geographical Data

-Additional to the statistical data there is also geographical data which is mostly the administrative boundaries of the municipalities.

 ## Import

-Using [my PostgreSQL import tool pgfutter](https://github.com/lukasmartinelli/pgfutter) the TSV files are automatically imported into the PostGIS database.
+Using [my PostgreSQL import tool pgfutter](https://github.com/lukasmartinelli/pgfutter) the TSV files are automatically imported into the PostgreSQL database.

-On the imported tables we then execute a ETL process to bring the data into a common schema where it is easy to work with.
+From the import tables a new relational schema is built to bring the data into a snowflake schema where it is easier to work with it.